 15. Bani Amor |

-Because I can't possibly do a better job of describing Bani than she has herself, here's the beginning of her bio: “Bani Amor is a queer travel writer from Brooklyn by way of Ecuador who explores diasporic identities, the decolonization of travel culture, and the intersections of race, place and power in their work.”
-If that sounds a bit intense and heavy, it's because it is – but these are fascinating topics and Bani tackles them well both on her site and .
+Because I can't possibly do a better job of describing Bani than they have themself, here's the beginning of their bio: “Bani Amor is a queer travel writer from Brooklyn by way of Ecuador who explores diasporic identities, the decolonization of travel culture, and the intersections of race, place and power in their work.”
+If that sounds a bit intense and heavy, it's because it is – but these are fascinating topics and Bani tackles them well both on their site and .

 16. Rob and Chris |